Chart Color Schemes

 The level of cultural diversity witnessed in Windsor was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Windsor's cultural diversity was above average, with 24.7% of its population born overseas and 15.3% speaking a language other than English at home.
-Christianity was the main religion in Windsor, comprising 41.8%.
-Hinduism was overrepresented compared to Greater Brisbane, making up 2.6% versus 2.2%.
+Windsor's cultural diversity was found to be above average, with 24.7% of its population born overseas and 15.3% speaking a language other than English at home.
+Christianity was the main religion in Windsor, making up 41.8% of people there.
+However, Hinduism showed an overrepresentation, comprising 2.6% of Windsor's population compared to 2.2% across Greater Brisbane.

 Frequently Asked Questions - Diversity